SavinaRoja/SavinaRoja.github.io/_posts/2016-02-06-haskell-revisits-the-central-dogma.md

 With these in place I could declare `translate :: RNASeq -> ProteinSeq` in lieu of `translate :: String -> String` to indicate that the expected behavior is meaningful for particular `Strings` values, not `String` values in general.
-Yet since these declarations are fundamentally equivalent, we are still able to do some weird things that it might be best to prevent:
+Yet since these declarations are fundamentally the same, we are still able to do some weird things that it might be best to prevent:

 {% highlight haskell %}